What makes our olive oil so beneficial for your hair?

 The people

-There’s no middle man and no red tape.
-It’s about the connection with the land where our goods come from and the people who work that land, because oil is something that should be made with integrity.
+It’s about the connection with the land where our goods come from and the people who work that land because oil is something that should be made with integrity.

 When you realize how deeply connected we all are—to each other, to the earth, to people across the world—you feel that connection when you apply the oils, and you know that your money went directly to aid and support the artisans and the workers.